Video shows tractor-trailer dragging Kia down Kansas interstate: ‘Just wedged underneath there’

 A witness, Samarth Thakur, had been salting parking lots as the snow fell.
 He was sitting at the light when the accident happened.

-“She was probably going 30-40 miles per hour, and the next thing you know, that car is just wedged underneath there,” Thakur said.
+“She was probably going 30-40 miles per hour, and the next thing you know, that car is just wedged underneath there,” said Thakur.

 Thakur expected the truck driver to get out and see if the other driver was OK, but that didn’t happen.

-“We heard a huge boom there was a loud bang and I thought he would have felt that or stopped, but he did not stop at all and just kept going,” Thakur said.
+“We heard a huge boom there was a loud bang and I thought he would have felt that or stopped, but he did not stop at all and just kept going,” said Thakur.

 Video captured on a fellow driver’s phone shows the tractor-trailer moving through the intersection after the Kia Forte smashed into it, just in front of the passenger side’s rear wheels.